-ASDS task force developed a business plan that may assist dermatologists in building a sustainable cosmetic practice within an academic setting that also emphasizes resident education and patient safety (log in to access the PDF).
+- ASDS task force developed a business plan that may assist dermatologists in building a sustainable cosmetic practice within an academic setting that also emphasizes resident education and patient safety (log in to access the PDF).

 2019 – Supporting increased cosmetic procedures in residency training requirements and academic metrics.

 - Chair Naomi Lawrence, MD, published an article in Vol. 2019 Issue 4 of Currents (PDF) detailing the surgical directors’ goal of improving residents’ case logging in order to reinstitute the hands-on cosmetic procedures requirements from Level 2 “Surgeon or Observed” to Level 1 “Surgeon.”

 2018 – Collaborating on multi-site research proposals; EMR transition; compounding; developing business plans for academic cosmetic practice; survey of cosmetic training in residency; and studies demonstrating the safety of cosmetic procedures.

 2017 – Developing an industry-sponsored program to provide residencies with supplies / devices for training; collaborating on multi-site research proposals for demonstration of patient satisfaction of dermatologic surgery care / dermatologic surgeon care; and studies demonstrating cost effectiveness of care as provided by dermatologic surgeons.

 2016 – Building a dialog with the Joint Commission on accreditation standards; discussing Accountable Care Organizations in the academic setting; and strengthening the network of Surgical Directors to collaborate on research and educational resources.